Preschool Fundraising Planning Guide

 Your FREE Preschool Fundraising Planning Guide

-Planning is the key to success when it comes to implementing your preschool fundraising ideas.
-Feel free to use this preschool fundraisers planning guide checklist.
+Research has shown that children’s lifelong well-being is positively associated with early childhood services, including formal schooling such as preschool.
+So planning is the key to success when it comes to implementing your preschool fundraising ideas.
+Feel free to use this preschool fundraisers planning guide checklist below.
 If you have any questions, feel free to reach out to us on our 800 phone number.

 1- Select your preschool fundraising team